nobodhi/javascript_coding_exercise/README.md

 We want to find whether the string can be permuted such that it produces a palindrome.
 Proceeding from the solution in [Check Permutation](#check-permutation), the solution hinges on the symmetry of the data structure.
 Whether there are an even number of characters or an odd number of characters, a palindrome arrangement will be symmetric about the center, with each paired character having a number of occurrences equal to a multiple of 2.

-### One Away
+### One Edit Apart

 (1.5) Determine if two strings are one edit apart, i.e. a single character edit will transform one string into the other.
 E.g.:

->oneAway('pale', 'bale'); // true
+>oneEdit('pale', 'bale'); // true
->oneAway('pale', 'ball'); // false
+>oneEdit('pale', 'ball'); // false

 #### Solution

 The types of changes in a stateless system like a database or a REST API are *insert, update and delete*.
 In the insert/delete case the strings will have different length, plus or minus one, but will be otherwise identical.
-In the update case the strings will have the same length but will be otherwise identical except for a single character difference.
+In the update case the strings will have the same length and be otherwise identical except for a single character difference.
 We can therefore use the same singleton pattern as we used in the [Palindrome Permutation](#palindrome-permutation), checking for changes in any character element and allowing one and only one change.

 ## Common Problems